Dr. Mario 64

-Dr. Mario 64 is a tile-matching action puzzle video game developed and published by Nintendo for the Nintendo 64.
-The game was released in North America on April 8, 2001.
+Dr. Mario 64 is a 2001 tile-matching action puzzle game developed and published by Nintendo for the Nintendo 64.
 The game is an enhanced remake of Dr. Mario, which was originally released for the NES and Game Boy consoles in 1990, and is based around characters from the 2000 Game Boy Color game Wario Land 3.
 The game's soundtrack was composed by Seiichi Tokunaga, featuring arrangements of classic Dr. Mario tunes and new compositions.
+The game was released in North America on April 9, 2001.

 The game received a Japanese release as part of the Nintendo Puzzle Collection compilation, released for the GameCube in 2003.
-The game was re-released on the Nintendo Switch Online + Expansion Pack in October 2021, marking its first release in PAL territories.
+The game was re-released on the Nintendo Classics service in October 2021, marking its first release in PAL territories.